Projects

 They’ve taken part in a range of opportunities, including EarthFest, a visit to a major recycling centre, and Camden’s Love Your Climate initiative, helping shape the next five-year Climate Action Plan.
 Guest speakers have taught them about local wildlife, and the students have also gained hands-on green skills: installing a 1000-litre pond with plants and a frog hibernaculum, planting trees, hedgerow species and wildflowers, and building hedgehog boxes, bird boxes and feeders.
 These efforts have already boosted local biodiversity.
 The newly planted trees are thriving and should eventually help cool the grounds and improve air quality.

-More plans are underway—such as species monitoring and installing water butts—so watch this space!
+More plans are underway—such as species monitoring, planting a fernery, installing water butts and much more.

-WildGen is currently running a six-month programme taking 10 inner city London children (aged 13-15) from a London secondary school to a 150-acre ex-farmland in Kent, which is beginning its rewilding journey.
+WildGen is currently running an ongoing programme that takes inner-city London children (aged 11-15) to a 150-acre ex-farmland site in Kent that is beginning its rewilding journey.
 Each month, children get to spend a full day on the land with two experienced session leaders/facilitators, engaging in hands-on rewilding/conservation work, nature arts and crafts, bushcraft and classroom-based rewilding lessons.
 The programme aims not only to improve on-site biodiversity but to increase participant well-being, resilience, environmental awareness, and green skills.
 And foster a deeper connection to nature and community.

 Wild Card Ghost Woods campaign